 - Invite and encourage them to act.
 That starts with an objective.
 Do they have a goal?
-Would they like to do next regarding the blessings of the temple they are entitled to?
+What would they like to do next regarding the blessings of the temple they are entitled to?

-- Invite the families to share and testify of their experiences as they act.
+- Invite the families to share their experiences as they act.
+This is pure testimony.
 If they set goals and act, they will have spiritual experiences.
 There are MANY promises from modern prophets and apostles on this, including in last general conference.

-Even when families/individuals are not ready, we can keep that goal in mind
+Even when families/individuals are not ready to visit the temple, we can keep that goal in mind

 - If they can’t pay their bills, they first need strengthening physically.